 Prince.
 Duke.
 Earl.
 Baron.
 There are a variety of titles men in the monarchy can be given these days.
 And, if we’re being completely honest, it can be difficult to keep track of the differences between them.
-We know Prince William also holds the title of Duke of Cambridge, Prince Harry is the Duke of Sussex, Prince Charles is the Prince of Wales and Prince Edward is the Earl of Wessex.
-But what makes William, Harry and Charles dukes?
+We know Prince William (now Prince of Wales) was previously granted the titles of Duke of Cornwall and Cambridge, and Prince Harry is also the Duke of Sussex.
+But what makes William and Harry dukes?
 And what is a duke?

 First, it’s important to know that there are five possible titles for males in the peerage system (a legal system conferring titles of realms in the United Kingdom).
 Ranked from highest to lowest, they include duke, marquess, earl, viscount and baron.